 Rare and mysterious, the gaze of a blue-eyed dog tends to make an impression.
 However, few breeds display this unique trait.
-And even within those breeds, blue eyes can be hard to come by.
+And even within those breeds, blue eyes can be hard to come by (it’s never a guarantee).
 It’s why dogs with blue eyes seem so special.

 In any case, blue eyes are much less common than darker shades, with brown being the most common color among dog breeds.
-In honor of this unique canine trait, we’ve compiled a list of our favorite blue-eyed breeds.
+So, in honor of this unique canine trait, we’ve compiled a list of our favorite blue-eyed breeds.

 RECOMMENDED: 19 Dogs With Long Ears